rkonoplev/dniester/docs/en/DOCKER_GUIDE.md

 ### Understanding `docker-compose.yml` vs. `docker-compose.override.yml`

 #### `docker-compose.yml` (The Architectural Blueprint)
 -   **Purpose**: Defines the fundamental services that make up the application.
-It states that the News Platform consists of a `backend` service and a `database` service.
+It states that the platform consists of a `backend` service and a `database` service.
 -   **Analogy**: Think of this file as the architectural plan for a building.
 It describes the foundation, the number of floors, and the main structure.
 It is essential and universal for any environment.